KailaMichelle/project-zero/README.md

 ##__User Story__

-1. The user presses start and their tamagatchi will hatch after a set amount of time that will be displayed on a countdown timer (one minute).
+1. The user presses start and their tamagatchi will hatch after 5 seconds.

 2. The tamagatchi will have their age, hunger, sleepiness, and boredom levels displayed.
 All start at 10.